Greek Turkey Meatballs with Tzatziki (Light Option)

 Frequently Asked Questions

-What's the most common mistake people make when preparing Greek Turkey Meatballs?
-Overmixing the ingredients, which can lead to dense meatballs.
+What’s the most common mistake people make when preparing Greek Turkey Meatballs?
+Overmixing the meat mixture, which can lead to dense meatballs.

 Serving and Presentation Guide

-Traditional Presentation: Serve meatballs on a platter with a generous side of tzatziki, garnished with lemon wedges and fresh dill.
+Traditional Presentation: Serve meatballs on a platter with tzatziki in a small bowl, garnished with fresh herbs and lemon wedges.

 Conclusion